Chetanpaliwal22/Seam-Carving/README.md

 In this project, seam carving is implemented using dynamic programming and the OpenCV library.

 Programming Language : C++ with OpenCv Library

+Prerequisites:

+cmake, opencv

+To compile in the lab
+——————————

+run ./lab_config.sh
+cd build
+make

+To compile on your own machine
+———

+cd build/
+cmake ../
+make

+To run
+——

+In the build folder:
+./sc image1 new_width new_height image2